Essay on Mahatma Gandhi| 10 lines on Mahatma Gandhi

 Photo of author

 If you are looking for an essay on Mahatma Gandhi, then you are at the right place.
 Mahatma Gandhi’s full name is Mohandas Karamchand Gandhi.
 He is also known as ‘Bapu’ or ‘Gandhiji‘.
+He played a key role in India’s independence movement through nonviolent civil disobedience.
+His philosophy of satyagraha or ‘truth force’ inspired millions around the world.
+If you are interested in learning more about Gandhi’s impact on Indian society and culture, you may also want to read a gangasagar mela essay, which explores the significance of the annual pilgrimage and festival in West Bengal.

 He had a great personality.
 Gandhi encouraged Indian men and women to spin khadi clothes using charkha in support of the independence movement.